Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

 Like this post?
 Don’t forget to save it on Pinterest!

-Final Word on Books With A White Cover
+Final Word on Best Books With A White Cover

-So there you have it, 30 of our favourite books with a white cover!
-We hope that you found something on this list that is not only enjoyable to read, but looks elegant on your book shelf.
+So there you have it, 30 of my favorite books with a white cover!
+I hope that you found something on this list that is not only enjoyable to read, but looks fantastic on your book shelf.

-Did we miss anything from our list?
-Let us know in the comments!
+Did I miss anything from my list?
+Let me know in the comments!